+Billing in arrears always includes a payment that is occurring after the service or product has been delivered.
 Billing in advance is requesting payment before the service has been completed.
-Billing in arrears always includes a payment that is occurring after the service or product has been delivered.

 There are three main benefits of billing in arrears:

 If you haven’t switched over yet but are considering it, you can also try it with a smaller portion of your client base, observe the results, and then decide to make it a company-wide policy afterward.

 Be methodical and create contingency plans, and you’ll be just fine!